scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Be willing to make strong recommendations based on what we are actually using (eat own dogfood) Be willing to adopt/adapt/change/throw stuff out (have an exit strategy)

-Recipe for setting up sicpy_proceedings build system on Ubuntu 14.04 (or BCE proper?).
+XXX - Recipe for setting up sicpy_proceedings build system on Ubuntu 14.04 (or BCE proper?).

 Important Part
 --------------